iricigor/Get-ModuleFast/README.md

 Currently get-module command is very expensive.
 This is experiment in trying to make it fast.

 ## Current state
-Current version on my PC is running about 30 times faster than `Get-Module -ListAvailable`, but it still returns all the same modules!
+Current version on my Windows PC is running about 30 times faster than `Get-Module -ListAvailable`, but it still returns all the same modules!

 ## Issues
 - script is now running only on PS7 on Windows